tviejo/tviejo/README.md

 ## 🚀 Current Project

-Curently looking for a Intership.
+Curently looking for a Intership and learning Python for Data Science

 ## 💻 Abilities